 The DTR 4IO Read (EDh) instruction is similar to the DTR 2IO Read (BDh) instruction except that address and data bits are input and output through four pins IO0, IO1, IO2 and IO3 and four Dummy clocks are required in SPI mode prior to the data output.
 The Quad I/O dramatically reduces instruction overhead allowing faster random access for code execution (XIP) directly from the Quad SPI.
+The Quad Enable bit (QE) of Status Register-2 must be set to enable the DTR 4IO Read Instruction.

-Figure 9-27 DTR 4IO Read Mode Sequence (Command EDH M5-4 ≠ (1,0))
+Figure 9-27 DTR 4IO Read Mode Sequence (SPI, M5-4 ≠ (1,0))

 - 1. Hi-impedance is inhibited for the mode clock cycles. - 2.
 M[5-4] = (1,0) is inhibited. - 3.
-32-bit address is required when the device is operation in 4-byte address mode. - 4.
+32-bit address is required when the device is operation in 4-Byte Address Mode. - 4.
 DC bit can set the number of dummy clocks.